 - After a grant is made, the recipient will be connected to a financial coach to help ensure they are maximizing the stewardship of their resources and opportunities to navigate through this time of hardship.

-- Multiple requests are allowed month to month but require consultation with a financial coach before receiving additional gifts.
+- Multiple requests are allowed each month but require consultation with a financial coach before receiving additional gifts.

 Let us know how we can help.
 If there’s something else, just email us or fill out our online contact form and someone will follow up with you directly.